History of qigong: Qigong in 20th-century China

-Communist era
+Communist early era

 Concerted efforts to re-establish Chinese culture under a new ideology began after the creation of the People's Republic of China in 1945.
 The new ruling government under the leadership of Mao Zedong rejected all ties to traditional Chinese philosophies such as Confucianism, Taoism, and Buddhism.
 Instead, the Chinese government promoted a modernizing socialist view.
 Through a series of government directed programs that lasted for nearly three decades (1949–1976), the entire fabric of Chinese society was reorganized.
 It was in this environment that the current attitude toward qigong was born in Mainland China.

+According to sociologist David A. Palmer in Qigong Fever: Body, Science, and Utopia in China, it was in the early 1950s when qigong began to attain national prominence in China during an ideological turn against Western influence.
+Within the Chinese Communist Party, there were voices insisting for China to find its own path in the world and criticized those who believed that China needed to rely more on modern science and technology, and less on ideological correctness.
+In Hebei, many high ranking party officials appreciated qigong as being "intrinsically Chinese" and viewed it as a culturally accessible form of healthcare.

 Mao Zedong himself recognized the conflicting aims between the rejection of feudalistic ideas of the past and the benefits derived from those ideas.
 Traditional Chinese medicine was a clear example of this conflict.
 His solution can be summarized by his famous phrase "Chinese medicine is a great treasure house!
 We must make efforts to uncover it and raise its standards!", which legitimized the practice of traditional Chinese medicine and created an impetus to develop a stronger scientific basis.
 The subject of qigong underwent a similar process of transformation.
 The historical elements of qigong were stripped to create a more scientific basis for the practice.

 In the early 1950s, Liu Guizhen (劉貴珍) (1920–83), a doctor by training, used his family's method of body cultivation to successfully cure himself of various ailments.
 He then promoted his method to his patients and eventually published a book, Qigong liaofa shiyan (氣功療法實驗) to promote his successes.
 His efforts to re-define qigong without a religious or philosophical context proved to be acceptable to the ruling government.
 The popularity and success of Liu's book and the government's strong support for Traditional Chinese medicine resulted in the formation of qigong departments within universities and hospitals that practiced Traditional Chinese medicine.
 As a result, the first institutional support for qigong was established across China, but this practice remained under tight control and had limited access by the general public.

+In 1961-64, Chairman Mao attacked the party leaders who supported qigong and from the mid-1960s through the late 1970s, particularly during the Cultural Revolution, publications on qigong largely ceased and related clinics and institutions were closed.